chbh-opensource/mri-on-bear-edu/docs/workshop5/preprocessing.md

 Another option is to leave the large FOV and to manually set the initial centre by hand via the `-c` option on the command line.
 To do that you need to firstly examine the T1 scan in FSLeyes to get a rough estimation (in voxels) of where the centre of the brain is.

-There is another BET option, which can improve ”skull stripping”, the fractional intensity threshold, which by default is set to 0.5.
+There is another BET option which can improve ”skull stripping”: the fractional intensity threshold, which by default is set to 0.5.
 You can change it from any value between 0-1. <b>Smaller values give larger brain outline estimates (and vice versa).</b>
 Thus, you can make it smaller if you think that too much brain tissue has been removed.

-To use it, you need to use the `-f` option (e.g., `bet T1.nii.gz T1_brain -f 0.3`).
+To use it, you would need to use the `-f` option (e.g., `bet T1.nii.gz T1_brain -f 0.3`).

 !!! example "Changing the fractional intensity"
     In your own time (after the workshop) you can check the effect of changing the fractional intensity threshold to 0.1 and 0.9 (however make sure you name the outputs accordingly, so you know which one is which).